-- Pressing the F2 switch ▶ will highlight the digit in the thousands place.
-Likewise, each time the F2 switch ▶ is pressed, the digits in the hundreds, tens and ones, the accumulated maintenance time and again the digit in the thousands will be highlighted in sequence.
+- 2. Pressing the F2 switch will highlight the digit in the thousands place.
+Likewise, each time the F2 switch is pressed, the digits in the hundreds, tens and ones, the accumulated maintenance time and again the digit in the thousands will be highlighted in sequence. - 3.
+After highlighting the digit to be changed, press the F3 switch repeatedly to increase the value by one until the desired value is reached.

-Pressing and holding the F3 switch \boxplus will increase the value continuously until the switch is released.
+Pressing and holding the F3 switch will increase the value continuously until the switch is released.

-4. After completion of the change of maintenance intervals by repeating Steps 2 and 3, pressing the F4 switch ← to execute the change will produce a bleep, indicating completion of the setting, and the display will return to the Maintenance Time screen.
+4. After completion of the change of maintenance intervals by repeating Steps 2 and 3, pressing the F4 switch to execute the change will produce a bleep, indicating completion of the setting, and the display will return to the Maintenance Time screen.

 For recommended maintenance intervals, refer to Section "7.
-Maintenance Table" on page 272.
+Maintenance Table" on page 286.